SonyWWS/ATF/README.md

 You must have Windows 7 or later to run the circuit, FSM, statechart, and timeline editors, due to their use of Direct2D.

 To use Live Connect, a local network broadcasting service, you must have Bonjour installed.
 Bonjour is installed with iTunes and some other products.
-The installers, Bonjour64.msi (for 64-bit Windows) and Bonjour.msi (for 32-bit Windows), can be provided within Sony upon request, and are located in our non-public directory: \wws_atf\NoDistro\ThirdParty\Wws.LiveConnect.
+The installers, Bonjour64.msi (for 64-bit Windows) and Bonjour.msi (for 32-bit Windows), can be provided within Sony upon request, and are located in our non-public directory: \NoDistro\ThirdParty\Wws.LiveConnect.

 ### Getting Started ###
-If your zip file included pre-compiled binaries, then you can find them in the \bin\wws_atf\ directory.
-For example, TimelineEditor.exe is in:
-\bin\wws_atf\Release.vs2010

 Visual Studio C# 2010 solution files and project files are provided.

-To try the ATF sample applications, open and build \components\wws_atf\Samples\Samples.vs2010.sln.
-The sample applications' .exe's are placed in the \bin\wws_atf folder.
+To try the ATF sample applications, open and build \Samples\Samples.vs2010.sln.
+The sample applications' .exe's are placed in the \bin folder.

-To build all the samples, legacy tutorial applications, development tools, and unit tests, open and build \components\wws_atf\Test\Everything.vs2010.sln.
+To build all the samples, development tools, and unit tests, open and build \Test\Everything.vs2010.sln.

 ### Project Warnings ###